jfarley248/iTunes_Backup_Reader/README.md

   * Full App Name

+## Updates in Version 3

+#### Version 3.1

+* KAPE Support with updated module
+* IR Mode which automatically goes through drive and finds iTunes backups
+* Bulk processing - Point at a directory of iTunes backups to read them all at once

+#### Version 3.0

+* Partial rewrite
+* Now FULLY supports parsing unencrypted MBDB backups!
+    * ex.
+You can now recreate file structures with older iTunes Backups
+* Can now output to CSV, TXT or DB
+* More detailed application reports
+* More accurate timestamp labeling
+* Many bug fixes
+* Still no support for decrypting backups :(
+* New name to more accurately describe what this tool is doing

+*Big thanks to Tony Knutson @bigt252002 for helping me test and providing ideas and feedback on new features!*

 ## Updates in version 2.1
 * Parses binary FRPD files to get the last connected computer names and usernames on the computer